Date of Degree

 syntax, psycholinguistic studies, model of grammar, the pragmatic component, the Minimalist Approach

 Copyright 2007 Elena Dmitrievna Kallestinova

 Kallestinova, Elena Dmitrievna.
-"Aspects of word order in Russian." dissertation, University of Iowa, 2007.
+"Aspects of word order in Russian."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2007.